wp-plugins/menus-plus/readme.txt

 = What about the URL for the 'top' hybrid list item? =

 When you create/edit a hybrid list you have the option of supplying a URL.
 This will make the top, or parent list item, a functioning link as well.
 If you leave it blank, the item will still be a link (with a `<a>` tag), but it will have a blank `href` parameter.
-This ensures that your beautifully customized CSS dropdowns don't soil themselves.
+This ensures that your beautifully customized CSS drop-downs don't soil themselves.

 == Screenshots ==